+* High-efficiency unitary equipment (A/C and heat pumps)

 Conclusions and Recommendations

 This section summarizes the conclusion and recommendations of this study based on the results presented above.

 Conclusion 1: Many of the reviewed EUL values in the PSD and other TRMs are based on dated literature reviews of even older studies.
 Some sources also apply the same EUL value to several equipment types that may have different lifetimes (e.g., a single EUL value for all heating and cooling equipment).